 The school is accessible for children with disabilities.
 The school building is on one level and wheelchair accessible.
-There is an induction loop in the school hall and 1 classroom.
 If a child has particular needs, we take all necessary steps to meet these and ensure disabled pupils have full access to the curriculum.
 We have an equality plan, which includes provision for children with disabilities.
-The accessibility plan is regularly renewed and updated.
+The accessibility plan is regularly renewed and updated and is available on our website.